Tuesday, May 31, 2011

 Replaced for being too tough, Wyatt travels to Fort Griffin, Texas, where he meets and befriends Doc Holliday (Dennis Quaid), a former dentist, frequent gambler, occasional outlaw, and suffering from severe tuberculosis.
 Two women also enter Wyatt's life, prostitute Mattie (Mare Winningham) and stage performer Josie (Joanna Going).

 Another stint in Dodge City follows before the Earps relocate to Tombstone, Arizona.
 Wyatt and his brothers Virgil and Morgan antagonize the local cattle rustlers known as The Cowboys, including members of the Clanton, Claiborne, and McLaury clans.
 The escalating tension climaxes with the famous Gunfight at the O.K.
-Corral, in which the Earp brothers helped by Holliday kill three Cowboys.
-The Earps are subsequently targeted with retribution attacks, with Morgan killed and Virgil maimed.
-Wyatt sets off to kill all remaining Cowboys, before continuing his life out west in the company of Josie.
+Corral, in which the Earp brothers helped by Holliday face off against the Cowboys.
+The Earps are subsequently targeted with retribution attacks, enraging Wyatt into a violent rampage against all remaining Cowboys.

 While the relatively much lighter Gunfight At The OK Corral (1957) took great liberties with the legend of the man, Wyatt Earp conveys both the thoroughness and the dryness of reading an encyclopedia, with all the implied pleasures and frustrations.
 The performances are earnest, the episodes are recounted with respect, the emotions are packaged, the drama is predictable.
 Director Lawrence Kasdan plays along, with a serious orchestral score too eager to repeatedly flourish, and lush grand vista scenery.
 Its a film that never lets its hair down, evoking a history teacher who respects his subject too much to animate it.